Part of the Faculty of Religion and Values

 In other year groups, children also visit a Mosque, Temple and Synagogue, therefore ensuring that they have visited a place of worship for each of the main religions during their time at our academy.

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
-Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the science education that we provide.
+Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the R.E. education that we provide.

 Nancy in Reception said… “I enjoyed making a Christingle orange for Church.”